Senior defense source: Hamas's hold up of hostage deal unrelated to Philadelphi Corridor

 The senior defense official was adamant that Israel will hold onto a security perimeter in Gaza for an extended period even after any ceasefire, unlike what is being discussed with Lebanon-Hezbollah, where the IDF is expected to make a full withdrawal.

-Regarding withdrawing from the Philadelphi Corridor in return for receiving back the Israeli hostages, the source was evasive, but opined that the issue would not ultimately hold up a deal.
+Regarding withdrawing from the Philadelphi Corridor in return for receiving back the Israeli hostages, the source was evasive.

 Denies Netanyahu holds any blame